pixiiidust/TeloMeshV2/README.md

 ### Robust WSJF Threshold Calculation

-The TeloMesh dashboard has been updated to handle large datasets (100K+ users) by implementing a more robust threshold calculation for WSJF Friction Scores.
+The TeloMesh dashboard has been updated to handle large datasets (100K+ to <1m users) by implementing a more robust threshold calculation for WSJF Friction Scores.
 This fixes an issue where the 90th percentile would become 0.0 with zero-inflated data, causing all non-zero scores to be incorrectly identified as chokepoints.

 Key enhancements:
 - Uses median and MAD (Median Absolute Deviation) for robustness against outliers